TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 ``Lift to SDF3`` has two different versions: it can **lift productions into templates** or it can **lift them into productive productions**.
 Therefore, it can be used to generate default templates from regular productive productions in a different file, on src-gen/formatted.
 All .sdf3 files in the ``src-gen`` folder are only temporary and should be manually deleted before building the project.

-If you are using Windows, you might not be able to build your project because it locks your `minijava-jar.jar` file, forbidding updates to this file.
-This can be solved by manually deleting this file before building the project.
+If you are using Windows, you might not be able to build your project because it locks your `minijava-jar.jar`, forbidding updates to this file.
+This can be solved by manually deleting it before building the project.

 If you were able to update Spoofax, those deletions are automatic.